-The Otago Peninsula is home to breeding areas for the Little Blue Penguin and the rare Yellow-eyed Penguin.
+The Otago Peninsula is home to breeding colonies of Little Blue Penguins and rare Yellow-eyed Penguins, who reside here year-round.

 The best way to observe these birds is with a wildlife tour operator, and you may even see sea lions and seals as well.